Rubella and pregnancy

 What problems can rubella cause during pregnancy?

-Rubella can be a serious threat to your pregnancy, especially during the first and second trimesters.
+Rubella can be serious for the baby, especially during the first 3 months.
 Having rubella during pregnancy increases the risk of:

-- Congenital rubella syndrome (CRS) – This is a condition that happens when a mother passes rubella to her baby during pregnancy.
-It may cause a baby to be born with one or more birth defects, including heart problems, microcephaly, vision problems, hearing problems, intellectual disability, bone problems, growth problems, and liver and spleen damage.
+- Congenital rubella syndrome (CRS) – This is a condition that happens when a pregnant person passes rubella to their baby during pregnancy.
+It may cause your baby to be born with one or more birth defects, including heart problems, vision problems, deafness, intellectual disability, low birthweight, bone marrow problems, and liver and spleen damage.
+There is no cure for CRS.
+However, from 2005 to 2018, only 15 babies were diagnosed with CRS in the U.S., according to the Centers for Disease Control and Prevention (CDC).

-- Miscarriage – This is when a baby dies in the womb before 20 weeks of pregnancy.
+- Miscarriage – This is when a baby dies before 20 weeks of pregnancy.

-- Stillbirth – This is when a baby dies in the womb after 20 weeks of pregnancy.
+- Stillbirth – This is when a baby dies after 20 weeks of pregnancy.

-- Premature birth – This is birth that happens too early, before 37 weeks of pregnancy.
+- Preterm – This is birth that happens before 37 weeks of pregnancy.

 Can you pass rubella to your baby during pregnancy?